kevsmith/baberl/README.markdown

 # About

-Baberl is a collection of features to make working with character sets and language easier.
-Right now, Baberl provides two main features:
+Baberl is a collection of features to make working with character sets and language easier:

 * Character set conversions via iconv
 * Robust pluralization support for English nouns